frictionlessdata/website-old/guides/point-location-data.md

 #### Thoughts

-* You can [constrain values](https://discuss.okfn.org/t/how-to-constrain-geopoint-values/5574) to a minimum bounding rectangle
+* You can constrain latitude and longitude values to a minimum bounding rectangle
 * Constraints not required so invalid values possible
 * Not obvious to software that the columns are location data unless specific names are used X,Y; Lat,Lon; Latitude,Longitude; and [many other combinations](http://doc.arcgis.com/en/arcgis-online/reference/csv-gpx.htm)
 * Lat, Lon or Lon, Lat - you choose the order
 * No way to force a pair of coordinates and support missing values.
     * If you add a required constraint to both, you can’t have a missing location.
-    * If you don’t add required constraint, you could have lat without lon or vise versa.
+    * If you don’t add required constraint, you could have lat without lon or vice versa.

 ### 5. String and Foreign key reference to well-known place-name